 Adjusted EBITDA increased to \$50.5 million representing a 36.7 percent increase for the year ended 30 June 2019 (2018: \$36.9 million).
-This strong result in adjusted EBITDA was achieved through underlying business growth in the Property, Investments and Trustees Services business units, and favourable outcomes in specific initiatives in social infrastructure related developments.
+This strong result in adjusted EBITDA was achieved though underlying business growth in the property, investments and trustees units, and favourable outcomes in specific initiatives in social infrastructure related developments.
 It also included a legal settlement received in the Life & Superannuation business.
-In addition, the result benefitted from ongoing work within the platform, designed to streamline operations and optimise capital usage.
+In addition, the result benefited from ongoing work within the platform, designed to streamline operations and optimise capital usage.